-Born in Seoul in 1988, Kim completed an MA in Conducting at the Royal Academy of Music and was subsequently made a fellow (FRAM) of the Royal Academy of Music in 2019.
-Besides Leeds, international awards include the First Prize at the 2004 Ettlingen Competition in Germany and the 2005 Clara Haskil Competition in Switzerland.
-In 2013, he was selected by the Beethoven-Haus Bonn to become the first beneficiary of its new “Mentoring” programme.click to download images
+Born in Seoul in 1988, Sunwook completed an MA in conducting at the Royal Academy of Music and was subsequently made a fellow (FRAM) of the Royal Academy of Music in 2019.
+Besides Leeds, international awards include the first prize at the 2004 Ettlingen Competition (Germany) and the 2005 Clara Haskil Competition (Switzerland).
+In 2013, Sunwook was selected by the Beethoven-Haus Bonn to become the first beneficiary of its new Mentoring.click to download images